samumei/ddecompose/README.md

 ## Installation

-You can either install the CRAN version of `ddeco`
+You can either install the CRAN version of `ddecompose`

 ``` r
 install.packages("ddecompose")